RajSarangam/RajSarangam/README.md

 🎯 **AI Specialist** with deep expertise in **Computer Vision, Machine Learning, and Deep Learning**.
 I have completed **Master of OpenCV University**.

 💼 **Current Focus**
-- Building AI/ML capabilities in ERP systems
+- Building AI/ML capabilities **Deep Learning with Pytorch 2.x or Deep Learning with Tensorflow and Keras.**
-- Expanding staffing operations in US & India
+- Building real world applications in Computer Vision and Image Processing.
 - Hosting Raj’s Tech Talks – a podcast with IT leaders and life coaches

 📫 **Reach Me At**